miguelraz/miguelraz.github.io/blog/dispatch.md

 #### Summary:
 This post is about Julia and *multiple dispatch* as its foundation.
 Julia is not
-- the first language to implement multiple dispatch (Common Lisp had it since a while ago)
+- the first language to implement multiple dispatch (see the lecture link below)
-- the only language to use multiple dispatch (Dylan does use it, available as a lib in Python and others) but it definitely feels like the first to stick the landing.
+- the only language to use multiple dispatch (Dylan does use it, also available as a lib in Python and others) but it definitely feels like the first to stick the landing.
-My **claim** is this: Julia is unique in implementing multiple dispatch as a fundamental design feature *and* build a language around it.
+My **claim** is this: Julia is unique in implementing multiple dispatch as a fundamental design feature *and* building a language around it.
 Don't take it too seriously; it's more an invitation to learn than anything else.
-If you like this topic, check out ["The Unreasonable effectiveness of Multiple Dispatch" JuliaCon](https://www.youtube.com/watch?v=kc9HwsxE1OY&t=346s) by Stefan Karpinski, so if you want to hear a more in-depth talk about this, go for it.
-This post is heavily inspired from that talk, but you don't wanna miss it.
-If I was being uncharitable, this post is the watered-down, kawaii-fied version of that talk with some Lisp memorabilia on top.
+If you like this topic, check out ["The Unreasonable effectiveness of Multiple Dispatch" JuliaCon](https://www.youtube.com/watch?v=kc9HwsxE1OY&t=346s) by Stefan Karpinski, and [this article on "The Expression problem"](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions/) which inspired that talk.
+If I was being uncharitable, this post is the watered-down, kawaii-fied version of that talk with some Lisp memorabilia sprinkled on top.
 Your mileage may vary.

 The **audience** of this post are programmers who like Python/C++/80s MIT Lisp courses who have heard of Julia but don't get what new things it brings to the table.
-If you want to read articles that are more in depth, check out [Lyndon White's](https://invenia.github.io/blog/2019/10/30/julialang-features-part-1/) 2 part posts.
+If you want to dive deeper into emergent Julia features, check out [Lyndon White's](https://invenia.github.io/blog/2019/10/30/julialang-features-part-1/) 2 part posts.

 Sure, there's a fancy subtyping algorithm that Jeff Bezanson (Julia co-creator) pulled out of Turing-knows-where and that Swift re-adapted with some unholy [term rewriting](https://fullstackfeed.com/formalizing-swift-generics-as-a-term-rewriting-system/) shenanigans, but that's not the "new contribution" I mean - careful design iteration around multiple dispatch with measured trade-offs is.

-The rest of this post are code snippets in other programming languages and how they look like next to a Julian re-implementation.
+The rest of this post are code snippets in different programming languages and how they look like next to a Julian re-implementation.

 To talk about all these things, we'll be hearing from our newest battery-powered friend, **Dispatch**.